 3. Monitor characteristics like win rate, average win versus average loss, and maximum drawdown.

-4. Refine based on the results that turn out, giving more attention to improving your risk-reeward ratio.
+4. Refine based on the results that turn out, giving more attention to improving your risk-reward ratio.

 5. Paper trade prior to putting real capital at risk.